oyoclass/python3-doc/doc/modules/sqlite.md

 #### Searching For Specific Students

-And now that our table has data from it, we want a specific set of data.
+Now that our table has data from it, we want a specific set of data.
 Let's run the first example query used at the beginning of this guide:

 ```python
 import sqlite3